-Debtors have increased from last year at £1,245k with £383k of the total being ESF Youth Employment Initiative monies which are due for disbursement by SFC in October 2019.
-The £292k increase to prepayments and accrued income is in relation to amounts to be received in respect of National Collective Bargaining and £144k received in August in respect of 900 additional funded credits delivered during the year.
+Debtors have decreased from last year at £1,097k with £384k of the total being ESF Youth Employment Initiative monies which are due for disbursement by SFC in October 2020.
+The decrease in trade debtors is due to the timing of payments, with £210k being received in June 2020 from a key customer.
+The equivalent payment was received post year end in the prior year.

-Our cash position at 31 July 2019 was higher than usual at £1,521k due to the timing of payments for the dilapidations work which was carried out during July 2019.
-We were required to drawdown the funding in July 2019 in order to make the final payments in August 2019.
-The cash held also enabled us to fund the operation of the College for the first two weeks in August 2019 until the first drawdown of SFC cash for the academic year 2019/20 was received on 19 August 2019.
+Our cash position at 31 July 2020 was higher than usual at £1,928k due to various timing differences.
+As noted above, substantial trade debtors payments were received prior to the year end, thus inflating the year end bank balance.
+Additionally, we were required to draw down the 2019/20 dilapidations monies in March 2020 but the work was delayed due to COVID-19.
+The final payments will be made in August and September 2020 after the works were carried out in July 2020.
+The College will also be repaying £351k of unspent student support funds to SFC in October 2020.
+The cash held enabled us to fund the operation of the College for the first two weeks in August 2020 until the first drawdown of SFC cash for the academic year 2020/21 was received on 14 August 2020.
 Following the ONS reclassification of incorporated colleges as public bodies, we are no longer permitted to hold large cash balances.
 Whilst we have an overdraft facility with RBS, we did not require to use this in the year.

-Creditors falling due within one year are higher than last year at £2,652k, largely due to an increase in accruals of £522k relating to both dilapidations works and National Collective Bargaining.
+Creditors falling due within one year are higher than last year at £2,807k, largely due to an increase in accruals relating to both dilapidations works and National Collective Bargaining.

 The College complies with the CBI Prompt Payment Code and has a policy of paying its suppliers at the end of the month following invoice or supply, or as otherwise agreed with the supplier concerned.
 All disputes and complaints are handled as quickly as possible.
-Creditor payment days were 15 days as at 31 July 2019 (13 days at 31 July 2018).
+Creditor payment days were 15 days as at 31 July 2020 (15 days at 31 July 2019).
 The College had no interest payments liable under the Late Payment of Commercial Debts (Interest) Act 1998.

 To comply with FRS102, deferred capital grants now only consist of capital grants received from Government sources.
-Next year's projected release of $\pounds$ 744k (2018 $\pounds$ 719k) is shown within creditors falling due within one year with the balance of $\pounds$ 23m (2018 $\pounds$ 22.5m) shown within creditors falling due after one year.
+Next year's projected release of £752k (2019 £744k) is shown within creditors falling due within one year with the balance of £22.6m (2019 £23m) shown within creditors falling due after one year.

-The early retirement pension provision has reduced by £14k to £499k.
+The early retirement pension provision has reduced by £27k to £472k.

 The College uses actuaries (Hymans Robertson LLP) to undertake an annual valuation of its share of the Strathclyde Pension Fund liability.
-The valuation at 31 July 2019 increased the deficit on the College's share of this net pension liability from £1.352m at 31 July 2018 to £3.383m as at 31 July 2019. £1.332m of the net movement was an actuarial loss (outwith our control) which has been reflected through the SOCIE as a decrease in our total comprehensive income for the year.
+The valuation at 31 July 2020 increased the deficit on the College's share of this net pension liability from £3.383m at 31 July 2019 to £6.894m as at 31 July 2020. £2.784m of the net movement was an actuarial loss (outwith our control) which has been reflected through the SOCIE as an increase in our total comprehensive loss for the year.

-Taking all of the above into account, the SOCIE shows a total comprehensive loss for the year of £1.1m (2018 gain of £4m), which flows through to the Balance Sheet as a decrease in total reserves of £1.113m to give a reserves total of £7.748m as at 31 July 2019 (2018 £8.84m).
+Taking all of the above into account, the SOCIE shows a total comprehensive loss for the year of £3.4m (2019 £1.1m), which flows through to the Balance Sheet as a decrease in total reserves of £3.445m to give a reserves total of £4.303m as at 31 July 2020 (2019 £7.748m).

-In the year, the College had a positive cashflow with an increase in cash at bank and in hand of £909k (see note 19).
-This essentially flowed through from operations after adjusting for net depreciation of £233k and movements in working capital.
+In the year, the College had a positive cashflow with an increase in cash at bank and in hand of £409k (see note 19).
+This essentially flowed through from operations after adjusting for net depreciation of £244k and movements in working capital.